rticommunity/rticonnextdds-examples/CONTRIBUTING.md

-Be aware your Pull Request will not be merged until at least 2 reviewers approved your changes and all the checks of the automatic workflows (read the previous section of "How do I submit a change?" to learn more about these workflows) are passing.
+Be aware your Pull Request will not be merged until at least 2 reviewers approved your changes and all the checks of the automatic workflows (read the previous section of "How to submit a change" to learn more about these workflows) are passing.

 ## How to report bugs